 Lately, I’ve been trying to say yes as much as possible to these little requests I hear all day.
 This simple concept really does help me because I know there are times when I really, really must say no. And so when I do have to say no, I’m comforted by the fact that I did say yes the other 9 times.

 Yes, I will play with you in your water table.

-Yes, I can having a staring contest.
+Yes, I can have a staring contest.

 Yes, I want to see you do your new gymnastics trick.